 They were not to see their parents again for five years, and infrequently thereafter.

-“Of course, he was there in her memory like background music, but then it wasn’t that different from when he was alive,” Beetham writes about her father.
+“Of course, he was there in her memory like background music, but then it wasn’t that different from when he was alive,” Beetham writes about her father after his death.
 “He had been an absent presence through so much of her life.
 A bit like God.”